samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 of applying for subsidies by farmers (historically not particularly digital people).
-I think enough has been written about that project that I won't bore you, but without exception the people were great, the aim was high, it just lacked a little on the execution side and scope creep killed it.
+I think enough has been written about that project that I won't bore you, but without exception the people were great, the aim was high, it just lacked a little on the execution side from the Rural Payments Agency (historically not a particularly digital organisation) and the scope creep killed it.

 When GDS disengaged from that project, I then started on the Alpha of GOV.UK Pay which was fantastic, as I was a team of one, we were going to deploy on AWS and